 - Heavy fighting — sword or mace and shield, on the tourney field or in wars.
 The most visually spectacular part of the SCA.

 - Heraldry — announcements, plus coats of arms and proper period-sounding names.
 Heralds keep track of all of that.

-- Music, Poetry and Singing — not just the high-falutin’ madrigals but also bawdy bardic sing-alongs.
+- Music, Poetry and Singing — from solo performance of period showpieces to casual bardic sing-alongs.

 - Rapier — what happens if you teach sword-fighters to dance, then make them do it all twice as fast.